Doug-Pardee/LightZombie/Templates/CameraRawProfiles/Fujifilm/README.markdown

 The following profiles are original work of the LightZombie Project, and are released to the public domain:

-* Panasonic GF2 : custom-created
-* Panasonic LX5 : custom-created
+* Fuji X100 : custom-created

 The following profiles are copies of profiles provided by Light Crafts, and are covered under the LightZone license: